You are currently viewing Who Put the Fruits onto the Garments?

 2017: Alessandro Michele – pineapples

-Thom Browne – cherry and pineapple appliques
+2019: Thom Browne – cherry and pineapple appliques

-2020: Daniel Lee – pineapple
+2020: Daniel Lee – pineapples

-My Fruit Print Summer Clothes
+How Do I Wear My Fruit Print Summer Clothes

 When I was in high school, we sewed a nightgown in our sewing class.
 I had picked a flannel fabric in pink with strawberries being left out in white.
-Later, in my 20s, I owned a PJ in navy and white featuring rows of blue cherries on the top, while the bottom were navy shorts.
+Later, in my 20s, I owned a PJ in navy and white featuring rows of blue cherries on the top, while the bottom was navy shorts.
 Otherwise, all my fruit-related prints have been paisley.

 Modalu Pipa bag, Very Fine Dance Shoes sandals, Hermes collier de chien bangle, Rebecca Collins necklace , sunglasses c/o SUNGAIT and tunic c/o Coolibar.

-How Fashion Bloggers Style Fruit Prints
+What Do Fashion Bloggers Wear with Fruit Prints

 fashion bloggers over 50 in trendy fruit print summer dresses